-The following links (in red lettering) and information will help guide you through the gluten-free diet whether you have celiac disease, any other form of gluten intolerance, or if you are sensitive to gluten, for any other reason.
-If you have additional questions, please visit the links under the “Need Help?” page, found on the navigation menu.
+The following links and information will help guide you through the gluten-free diet whether you have celiac disease, any other form of gluten intolerance, or if you are sensitive to gluten, for any other reason.
+If you have additional questions, please visit the links under the “New to Gluten Free” page, found on the navigation menu.

 What is Gluten?